avlml-open/aiml-education-materials/README.md

 ## License / reuse status

-gentle Stretch / gentle Stretch Wellness may use, copy, print, distribute, adapt, and incorporate the gentle Stretch materials without additional permission from AIML.
+Gentle Stretch / A Gentle Stretch Wellness may use, copy, print, distribute, adapt, and incorporate the Gentle Stretch materials without additional permission from AIML.

 Other repository-wide license terms are not finalized in this starter repo.
 Before publishing broadly, AIML should choose a license for materials outside the gentle Stretch folder and for reuse by other institutions or commercial organizations.